Although it is clear that diet plays a role in the etiology of many

 cancers, making dietary recommendations to reduce risk is highly complicated,

-if possible at all, according to an international cancer prevention expert.
+if, indeed, it is possible at all, according to an international cancer

-at the second Strang International Cancer Prevention Conference, co-sponsored
+J. Hill, phd, told attendees of the second Strang International Cancer

 Cancers tied to dietary factors can be divided into two classes, Dr.